 How Can I Donate Cryptocurrencies Like Bitcoin to Charity?

-In the US, the IRS classifies cryptocurrency as property.
-Similar to other property donations, that means the donor does not have to pay the capital gains tax they would otherwise owe and claim a fair market value deduction.
-That can often mean a 20%+ larger donation and deduction.
-Donating bitcoin directly can benefit both the donor and the nonprofit, by bypassing the capital gains tax.
+In the U.S., the IRS classifies cryptocurrency as property.
+Similar to other property donations, that means the donor does not have to pay the capital gains tax they would otherwise owe on their appreciated crypto.
+That lowered tax burden can often mean a 20% larger donation that the donor can make to their favorite charity.

 How Can I Donate Publicly Traded Securities and Stocks?

-Giving appreciated stock is up to 20%+ more tax-efficient than cash at zero additional cost to you.
-Donating stock directly protects capital gains tax, which means a higher tax deduction for you, and the nonprofit can receive the full value of your donation.
-It’s a win-win situation.
+Giving appreciated stock is up to 20% more tax-efficient than cash at zero additional cost to you.
+Donating stock directly, rather than selling appreciated shares first, protects capital gains tax.
+This means a higher tax deduction for you, and the nonprofit can receive the full value of your donation—keeping the most money going directly to charity.
+It’s a win-win-situation.

 Appreciated securities that have been held for over a year are eligible to deduct at fair market value instead of cost basis, which allows for higher deductible amounts.
 This also will not trigger capital gains tax.